-Largemouth bass fishing will continue to be good in 2016 as the population's size structure has remained relatively consistent since 2003, providing bass in all size ranges.
-About 1/3 of the bass population will be in the 12-15 inch protected slot which is similar to previous years and will continue to provide great catch-and-release fishing opportunities.
-A good portion of the largemouth bass will also be greater than 15 inches with several largemouth bass exceeding 18 inches.
+Largemouth bass fishing will continue to be good in 2019 with bass in all size ranges.
+About one-fourth of the bass population will be in the 12 to15-inch protected slot providing great catch-and-release fishing opportunities.
+A good portion of the largemouth bass will be greater than 15 inches with several largemouth bass exceeding 20 inches in 2019.
 Anglers will also have the opportunity catch a few bass that exceed five pounds.
 Preferred angling spots for largemouth bass are along the edges of aquatic vegetation stands and along rocky shoreline areas.
 A few spotted bass have also been observed in Lake Springfield, and several should be available for harvest.
-White crappie is the dominant crappie species in Lake Springfield.
-Crappie anglers can expect some success, especially along the north shoreline on the west end of the lake during the winter months.
-Several bluegill greater than 6 inches were observed in our latest electrofishing surveys.
+White crappie is the dominant crappie species in Lake Springfield, and crappie anglers can expect to find a few crappie over 12 inches in 2019.
+Anglers have had success with crappie using minnows around cover in the old river channel and this should continue.
+Several bluegill greater than 7 inches were observed in the latest electrofishing surveys.
 Anglers fishing more remote areas of the lake will have a better chance at catching larger bluegill.
-Several redear sunfish greater than 8 inches will be available for harvest in 2016.
-Channel catfish are preferred by many Lake Springfield anglers and recent stockings of channel catfish should improve angler success.
-Flathead catfish are also present in the lake, but not as numerous.
-Favorite baits for catfish include nightcrawlers, chicken livers, and prepared dough baits.
-Anglers also have an opportunity to catch a variety of other fishes such as golden redhorse suckers, bullheads, common carp, rock bass (goggle-eye), longear sunfish, and green sunfish.
-Community Assistance Program fishing facilities are available and include a barrier-free fishing jetty and a disabled user fishing dock located near the dam.
-Lake Springfield is also part of the James River Water Trail, and canoes and kayaks are available (seasonally) for rent through the Springfield-Greene County Park Board at Lake Springfield Park.
-The boat launching ramp on the east end of the lake will remain closed for 2016.
+Several redear sunfish greater than 8 inches will also be available for harvest in 2019 and they can be caught by fishing just off the bottom with worms or jigs.